Can Language Models Learn to Listen?: Experimental Setup

 Together, these metrics measure both the semantic appropriateness and the temporal synchrony of gestures between a speaker and listener in conversation.

 \textbf{Baselines} We compare to the following baselines:

 \begin{itemize} \item \textbf{NN text}: A segment-search method commonly used for synthesis.
 Given input speaker text, we find its nearest neighbor from the training set and use its corresponding listener segment as the prediction.
-We use the \texttt{all-mpnet-base-v2} model from SentenceTransformers~\cite{reimers-2019-sentence-bert} to encode text, commonly used for text retrieval.\footnote{\url{https://www.sbert.net/index.html}} On the validation set, this model performs slightly better than GPT2-medium on L2/FD and slightly worse on L2 Affect. \item \textbf{Random}: Return a randomly-chosen sequence of a listener from the training set. \item \textbf{Mean}: Simple yet strong baseline exploiting prior that listener is often still.
-We compute mean expression and pose from the training set. \item \textbf{Uncond}: Unconditional model that learns to produce motion sequences without text conditioning.
+We use the \texttt{all-mpnet-base-v2} model from SentenceTransformers~\cite{reimers-2019-sentence-bert} to encode text, commonly used for text retrieval.\footnote{\url{https://www.sbert.net/index.html}} On the validation set, this model performs slightly better than GPT2-medium on L2/FD and slightly worse on L2 Affect. \item \textbf{Random}: Return a randomly-chosen sequence of a listener from the training set. \item \textbf{Uncond}: Unconditional model that learns to produce motion sequences without text conditioning.
 Note that since we use greedy decoding, this method produces the same motion sequence for a given sequence length. \item \textbf{NoPT}: Our method without GPT pretrained weights. \end{itemize}